TanStack/router/docs/src/pages/docs/api.md

 If you at all serious about SSR Routing, then you should probably investigate using a framework like [Remix](https://remix.run) or [Next.js](https://nextjs.org).

 However, if you truly desire to fudge around with SSR in React Location to avoid that initial pending state, you can!
 Use `createMemoryHistory` and `ReactLocation` to mock your app into a specific state for SSR, then use the manual routing tools to match and load the correct route information.
-You can then serialize this inital match info into your document to be rehydrated on the client.
+You can then serialize this initial match info into your document to be rehydrated on the client.

 ```tsx
 // Server.tsx